-- g) Legal and administrative disposition of the case; and - h) Description of any corrective action that was taken. - c.
-The MCO shall comply with any other federal, state or local requirements for reporting fraud and abuse.

-3. Suspension of Provider Payments
+- ii.
+For each situation which warrants investigation, supply the: - a) Name and ID number; - b) Source of complaint; - c) Type of provider; - d) Nature of complaint; - e) The approximate range of dollars involved; - f) Timeline in which it was handled; - g) Outcome; - h) Legal and administrative disposition of the case, including actions taken by law enforcement officials to whom the case has been referred; and - i) Description of any corrective action that was taken. - c.
+The MCO shall comply with any other federal, state or local requirements for reporting fraud, waste, and abuse. - 3.
+Suspension of Provider Payments - a.

-- a.
 The MCO shall suspend payments to a sub-contracted provider pursuant to 42 C.F.R. § 455.23 if the Department informs the MCO that the Department has suspended fee-for-service Medicaid payments to the provider because of a credible allegation of fraud, unless the MCO believes there is good cause for not suspending its payments.
 If the MCO believes based on the criteria under 42 C.F.R. § 455.23 (e) or (f) that there is good cause for not suspending its payments or for only suspending them in part, it shall submit written documentation to the Department describing the basis for such a good cause exception to suspending payment.
 The Department shall approve or disapprove the MCO's request for a good cause exception within ten (10) business days.
 If the Department disapproves the request the MCO shall suspend payments to the provider. - b.
-If the Department determines that a report by an MCO under Section 2.a. of suspected fraud by a subcontracted provider is a credible allegation, the MCO shall suspend its payments to the provider unless the MCO believes there is good cause for not suspending its payments.
+If the Department determines that a report by an MCO under Section 2.a. of suspected fraud by a provider is a credible allegation, the MCO shall suspend its payments to the provider unless the MCO believes there is good cause for not suspending its payments.
 If the MCO believes based on the criteria under 42 C.F.R. § 455.23 (e) or (f) that there is good cause for not suspending its payments or for only suspending them in part, it shall request and the Department shall approve or disapprove an exception to payment suspension as in Section 3.a. above. - c.
-If the MCO suspends its payments in whole or in part to a subcontracted provider because the Department has determined that there is a credible allegation of fraud and there fails to be good cause to not suspend payments, the MCO shall: - i.
+If the MCO suspends its payments in whole or in part to a provider because the Department has determined that there is a credible allegation of fraud and there fails to be good cause to not suspend payments, the MCO shall:

+- i.
 Provide notice to the provider that meets the timeframe and content requirements of 42 C.F.R. § 455.23 (b). - ii.
-Terminate the suspension when the Department or a prosecutorial authority determines there is insufficient evidence of fraud by the provider or legal proceedings related to the alleged fraud are completed, or when the Department determines there is good cause under 42 C.F.R. § 455.23 (e). - iii.
-Maintain documentation for at least five (5) years of all payment suspensions, instances where a payment suspension was not imposed, imposed only in part or discontinued for good cause, as provided in 42 C.F.R. § 455.23 (g).
+Terminate the suspension when the Department or a prosecutorial authority determines there is insufficient evidence of fraud by the provider or legal proceedings related to the alleged fraud are completed, or when the Department determines there is good cause under 42 C.F.R. § 455.23 (e). - Maintain documentation for at least five (5) years of all payment suspensions, instances where a payment suspension was not imposed, imposed only in part or discontinued for good cause, as provided in 42 C.F.R. § 455.23 (g). - 4.
+Investigations